stralu9/Semi_Supervised_Isolation_Forest/README.md

 The folder contains:
 - ssif.py, the file containing the model proposed in this paper;
-- maxssif.py, the file containing the MaxSSIF model;
-- ssif_ablation1.py, ssif_ablation2.py, ssif_ablation3.py, ssif_ablation4.py, the files containing the models for the ablation study;
 - Notebook.ipynb, a notebook showing how to train SSIF and compute the anomaly scores on an artificial dataset;
 - run_experiments.py, a function used to get the experimental results on benchmark datasets;
 - SSAD.py, DevNet.py, DeepSAD_folder, REPEN.py, HIF.py, files implementing the baselines used for the comparison;